Skip to main content

 Direct Executable Games

 Not everything needs an emulator!
-PC games, shortcuts, and batch files can run directly:
+PC games, shortcuts, and batch files can run directly.

-1. Create a system for your PC games
+1. Create a system for your games

 2. Set file extensions to .exe, .lnk, or .bat